 “At the time of this writing there are three claims in the ESP field which, in my opinion, deserve serious study: (1) that by thought alone humans can (barely) affect random number generators in computers, (2) that people under mild sensory deprivation can receive thoughts or images “projected” at them; and (3) that young children sometimes report the details of a previous life, which upon checking turn out to be accurate and which they could not have known about in any other way than reincarnation.”

 Science is first and foremost a methodology for examining hypotheses derived from theory.
 Scientific theory is an explanation that attempts to account for demonstrated facts.
 Western science is grounded in a theoretical paradigm generally known as scientific materialism.
 The core assumption of scientific materialism is that matter is primary and all phenomena can be understood by reducing them to their material elements and understanding how those elements interact.
-The world according to scientific materialism is built from the bottom up.
+The world according to scientific materialism is built of irreducible pieces of matter – a bottom up approach.

 There are scientists willing to question the validity of the core assumptions of scientific materialism but they are in a minority and are often treated as heretics.
 Tart, Radin and Sagan clearly belong to that minority.
 There are other scientists who challenge scientific materialism on grounds other than psi.
 Physicist Bernard d’Espagnat writing in Scientific American stated, “The doctrine that the world is made up of objects whose existence is independent of human consciousness turns out to be in conflict with quantum mechanics and with facts established by experiments.”